asharanjith/hello-rails-back-end/README.md

 # 📖 Hello Rails Webpack App <a name="about-project"></a>

 This project is created as an exercise for learning connectivity of Rails with React as frontend.
+[Click here](https://github.com/asharanjith/hello-react-front-end)to see the frontend Repository built with React.

 ## 🛠 Built With <a name="built-with"></a>